 Weaver of core memory in a photograph from a Raytheon Apollo 11 Press Kit.
-Photo caption from the kit describes the woman as a "space age needleworker."
+The photo caption from the kit describes the woman as a "space age needleworker."

-Stringing the wiring components of the Apollo Guidance Computer memory.
+Engineer stringing the sense inhibit wiring components of the Apollo Guidance Computer erasable memory.